CarmeTeam/Carme-Docu/InstallDoc/README.md

 - Clusters
   - Must include 1 head-node and >1 compute-nodes.
-  - Direct SSH access from the head-node to the head-node must be set, i.e., no password or pasphrase is allowed, use SSH keys.
+  - Direct SSH access from the head-node to the head-node must be set (`ssh 127.0.0.1`), i.e.,  neither password nor passphrase is allowed, use SSH keys.
-  - Direct SSH access from the head-node to the compute-nodes must be set, i.e., no password or pasphrase is allowed, use SSH keys.
+  - Direct SSH access from the head-node to the compute-nodes must be set, i.e., neither password nor passphrase is allowed, use SSH keys.
-  - Direct SSH access between the compute-nodes must be set, i.e., no passwords or passphrases are allowed, use SSH keys.
+  - Direct SSH access between the compute-nodes must be set, i.e., neither passwords nor passphrases are allowed, use SSH keys.
   - The head-node and the compute-nodes must share the `/home` and `/opt` directories, e.g., use NFS to set this.

 ## 3. Features & Next Release